 Third Tuesday Workshops at Work in Beauty House

-The next workshop at Work in Beauty will be on June 21st.
-We will be talking about making compost tea.
-We will talk about what is compost tea, how it is made and how to apply it.
+The next workshop at Work in Beauty will be on July 19th.
+We will be talking about using the microscope to assess your soil life.
+We will go over how to use a microscope, how to prepare a soil sample for viewing under a microscope, and how to identify the life in your soil.
 This workshop is free and open to all.

 Check out the free publications available from ATTRA.

 Welcome to WhooVIlle - a blog by Owl McCabe on growing in the high desert southwest.